Telemedicine Opioid Treatment & New RPM Technologies

 Telemedicine Opioid Treatment Options

+Opioid treatment programs use medicine in combination with counseling.
+Methadone and buprenorphine are two FDA-approved medications used to treat opioid use disorders by activating the opioid receptors, preventing withdrawal, and reducing cravings for opioids.
 Since the pandemic, much research has surfaced on telemedicine for addiction treatment.
 A study published in JAMA Network found that Medicare beneficiaries who used telemedicine opioid treatment with medications for opioid use disorder (OUD) during the COVID-19 pandemic had a lower likelihood of fatal drug overdose.
-Another study reports that telemedicine opioid treatment improved the treatment of opioid disorders during the COVID-19 pandemic.
-As a result, patients were likelier to stay on their medications and less likely to overdose, leading to support for expanding telemedicine opioid treatment access.

 Telemedicine Opioid Treatment and Preventing Overdose Deaths

-In December 2022, the Centers for Disease Control and Prevention reported that the U.S. life expectancy dropped to the lowest level since 1996 due to COVID-19 and drug overdose deaths.
-Telemedicine opioid treatment plans use methadone as it effectively reduces cravings and withdrawal symptoms.
+When telemedicine opioid treatment plans may use methadone, which has been shown to effectively reduce cravings and withdrawal symptoms.
 However, adjusting to the proper dosage can take time.
 In addition, the medicine can wear off at night, causing withdrawal symptoms and pain.
 That can increase the risk of resuming drug use and accidental overdose.
+Overdose technologies are one potential solution to the rising overdose rates in many countries.

-Remote overdose technologies are one potential solution to the rising overdose rates in many countries.
-A Washington State University pilot study showed that remote technologies for telemedicine opioid treatment could provide data about overnight restlessness and sleep problems for people recovering from opioid use disorder about 89% of the time.
+A Washington State University pilot study showed how remote technologies for telemedicine opioid treatment provide data about overnight restlessness and sleep problems for people recovering from opioid use disorder about 89% of the time.

 Overdose Detection and Telemedicine Opioid Treatment